adrianMunteanu/FizzBuzz/README.md

-## Alfresco FizzBuzz - Steps 4-5 - Spring Boot implentation
+## Alfresco FizzBuzz - Steps 4-5 - Spring Boot implementation

 Short program that from a given range it returns all the numbers from the Fizz buzz game as such:
 * 1: the number itself